Los Angeles Food Delivery Accident Lawyer

 - Breach of duty

-Essentially, your lawyer will need to show that the food delivery driver or other liable party owed you a duty of care and breached that duty of care in some way.
-This breach in the duty of care must have directly or indirectly caused you to suffer significant damages that have had an impact on your life emotionally, physically, or financially.
+Your lawyer will need to show that the driver or other liable party owed you a duty of care and breached that duty of care in some way.
+This breach must have directly or indirectly caused you to suffer significant damages that have had an impact on your life.

 To prove liability based on a preponderance of the evidence, your attorney will need to introduce compelling evidence to support your case.
-Some of the more common types of evidence that could be used to prove negligence in a Los Angeles food delivery accident claim include:
+Some of the more common types of evidence that could be used to prove negligence include:

 - Police reports